kisanetshshay/Coopconnect-doc/docs/index.md

 - Payments are processed securely via MTN Mobile Money.
 - No personal data is shared without consent.
 - Role-based access ensures only authorized users see sensitive info.

----

-##  Meet Grok: Your AI Farming Assistant

-Grok is an **AI-powered chat assistant** built into the app to help users get instant answers.

 ### For Farmers:
 - _"How do I store seeds properly?"_